 At 1:36 Joe starts in on a talking point that becomes the crux of his perspective.
-I won’t quote it all because it’s a lot, but paraphrasing – he describes how people have traded their free time, creative energies, and potential to companies for career tracks that have side-tracked you from your purpose, etc.
+I won’t quote it all because it’s a lot; but, paraphrasing – he describes how people have traded their free time, creative energies, and potential to companies for career tracks that have sidetracked them from their purpose, etc.

 He talks about how companies don’t understand you and don’t want to understand you.

 As someone who just posted about how he’s working his dream job role at the moment, I didn’t agree with this one at all.
 It feels like an outdated and, dare I say, toxic take on choosing to pursue a career that’s tied to your passion.
-And – honestly – I think this school of thought might be at the root of why a portion of society can’t ever be happy.
-Their expectations have been shot, and they’ve been trained to be dissatisfied in any position where they have to answer to someone or don’t call the shots.
+And – honestly – I think this school of thought might be at the root of why a portion of society doesn’t ever find happiness related to their work.
+Their expectations have been shot, and they’ve been trained to be dissatisfied in ANY position where they (1) have to answer to someone or (2) don’t call the shots.
 This view perpetuates some very unreal things.

-And I have bad news for some of you bears out there (see what I did?), unless you are independently mega-wealthy, you will always have someone to answer to.
+And I have bad news for some of you bears out there (see what I did?), unless you’re independently mega-wealthy, you will always have someone to answer to.
 If you run your own business (I’ve dabbled there), you answer to your customers.
-If you run a team, you might think your people answer to you – and to some extent, they do – but please don’t take lightly your responsibility to answer to them and develop them professionally in whatever you’re doing (be it plumber, mechanic, architect, or data scientist).
+If you run a team, you might think your people answer to you – and to some extent, they do – but please don’t take your responsibility to answer to them, and to develop them professionally, lightly in whatever you’re doing (be it plumber, mechanic, architect, or data scientist).

-The last thing I want to say about this one is that if you’re working at somewhere that feels like a suck on your soul — quit.
-There are other places to work where you can be happy in the ways that Joe basically pretend don’t exist in career-oriented professions (but this gets to my point in the previous section, I’m not sure everyone will take the initiative to truly pursue what they want in life).
+The last thing I want to say about this one is that if you’re working somewhere that feels like a suck on your soul — quit.
+There are other places to work where you can be happy, in the way Joe basically pretends doesn’t exist, in career-oriented professions (but this warrants circling back around to my point in the previous section: I’m not sure everyone will take the initiative to truly pursue what they want in life).

 What’s The Reward?

-By the time we’re at the 2:52-mark of the video, Joe has begun to talk about the outcome of the trap.
-The “reward” for the life you’re now giving up.
+By the time we’re at the 2:52-mark of the video, Joe has started talking about the outcome of the trap.

 I think there’s something wrong with this way of living, and I believe it’ll cause you to miss out on a lot of pleasures of existence.
 Existence (to me) is about the little things, and a lot more happiness can be found in the mundane points of our daily lives than we realize (PS: I work on this one every day myself).

-A few outlets have Joe Rogan’s net worth at about $100 million (I just googled this one).
+A few outlets have Joe Rogan’s net worth at about $100 million (I just looked this up).
 I know that fact alone can have people thinking he’s just a rich guy who doesn’t have any idea what he’s talking about, but Joe has worked his way up.
-Martial arts, comedy, sports commentary, and the success of his podcast — he’s seen different walks of life and actually takes the time to talk to people and inform his perspective.
-So, I felt like his words aren’t coming from a place of blind opinion.
+Martial arts, comedy, sports commentary, and the success of his podcast — he’s seen different walks of life and actually takes the time to talk to people and (at least partially) inform his perspectives.
+So, I felt like his words aren’t coming from a place of utterly blind opinion.